evanpurkhiser/venmo-lunchmoney-ai/README.md

    number of people you expect to reimburse you in the transaction notes.
    Transactions without notes will NOT be considered.

+   You can put the "real note" in brackets like `[real note here]` to have the final split transaction include this note.

    We do this to allow GPT-4 to understand if a transaction is still waiting for more transactions to appear.